Resolve to Believe Even Though You Might Wonder How Someone Who Looks So Good Can Be So Sick

-Another year dawns upon us and of course I need to make at least one resolution.
+Resolve to believe.
+As yet another year dawns and, of course, I need to make at least one resolution.
 The good news is that I know I can keep this one.
 I resolve to believe you!
 I resolve to listen and acknowledge the pain and illness you live with daily even though your symptoms might be invisible.